• Ticket Fines and Penalties in Maine

 It's always smart to monitor your driving record, checking for accuracies in points.
 Any unaccounted points could cause the loss of your Maine driving privileges and/or cause your car insurance rates to jump.

-Penalties for Drivers Younger Than 21
+Penalties for Drivers Younger Than 21 Years Old

 In addition to the violations discussed above, you may also lose your driving privileges for violating any of your imposed driver's license restrictions (using a cell phone, driving without a licensed driver, driving with too many passengers, etc.).

 Drinking laws are more strict for minors.
-You will lose your license for one year if caught driving with any detectable amounts of alcohol in your system.
+You will lose your license for 1 year if caught driving with any detectable amounts of alcohol in your system.
 Or for 18 months for refusing a sobriety test.

 And keep in mind that you can have your ME license or permit suspended at the written request of the co-signer on your license application.